Toll Collector

 New York, part time, toll collectors now have a starting pay of a bit over $12.00/hr. after 5 yrs of service, the rate tops out at $14.70/hr. there is also a $145.00 bonus for working 70 or more hrs. based on your experience are these fair rates?

-Asked by bluetiger about 10 years ago
+Asked by bluetiger over 10 years ago

 The starting pay is certainly more fair now than it was when I started at 9 and change, and the scheduled raises are a nice thing to count on.
 If collectors make themselves available across the board it isn't terribly difficult to reach the 70 hour bonus mark, especially during the summer months.
 I guess the downside to this arrangement is that your earning potential really plateaus after the five-year mark.
 Whether overall compensation is fair is to up to each employee, coupled with the economic demographics of a very large state.
 I will say that I, along with many other part-time collectors, worked multiple part-time jobs while I was employed as a collector.